Javier Pereira (footballer): Managerial career

 After retiring, Pereira started his managerial career in 2001, with former side Badajoz's reserve team.
 On 18 July 2003, he was named manager of Tercera División side CD Don Benito, achieving promotion to the third division in his first season but being sacked in March 2005; his club suffered relegation nonetheless.
 He eventually returned to Don Benito in 2006, but as a sporting director.

 In 2007, Pereira left Don Benito to join Juan Ignacio Martínez's staff at UD Salamanca, as his assistant manager.
 The duo also worked together at Albacete Balompié before the appointment of Pereira as Deportivo Alavés manager on 22 June 2009.

-Sacked by Alavés on 1 February 2010, Pereira returned to his previous role as JIM's assistant at Cartagena, Levante and Valladolid.
+Pereira left Alavés on 1 February 2010, Pereira returned to his previous role as JIM's assistant at Cartagena, Levante and Valladolid.
 In 2014 he moved abroad, joining Óscar García's staff at Watford, and continued at the club despite García's departure, working as an assistant of subsequent managers Billy McKinlay and Slaviša Jokanović.

-Pereira continued to work with Jokanović in the following three seasons, being his assistant at Maccabi Tel Aviv and Fulham.
+Pereira continued to work with Jokanović in the following three seasons, being his assistant at Fulham.
 In 2018, after Jokanović was fired, Pereira joined Jordi Cruyff's staff at Chongqing Lifan.

 On 30 January 2020, Pereira returned to Fulham as an Assistant Director of Football Operations.
 He moved back to China on 11 September, after being named manager of Henan Jianye.
 He steered the club to safety in the relegation play-off, courtesy of four wins and two draws.

 In October 2021, Pereira rescinded his contract in Asia and came home to manage struggling La Liga side Levante UD for the rest of the season, with two more campaigns as option.
-On 29 November, he was sacked by the club, who were bottom of the league and without a win.
 At the turn of the year, he returned to the Chinese Super League, joining the renamed Henan Songshan Longmen.
-In the following year, he joined Shanghai Port as the new manager.
+In the following year, he joined Shanghai Port where he won the tile for the second time in club's history.
+In August 2024, Pereira returned to England as a Technical Director, of Watford F.C. for the rest of the 2024–25 English Championship season.